 The last essential step in this guide to performance management process is the ability to spot skill demand and performance management gaps.
 Furthermore, effective performance systems allow businesses to put employees through training programs that upgrades their skills and prepares them for future projects.

-Benefit of performance management system to employees, HR professionals and managers
+What are the benefits of performance management system to employees, HR professionals and managers?

 The points enumerated above are more than enough to demonstrate the benefits of continuous performance management.
 All teams constantly strive to improve the organization by setting ambitious employee goals, offering continuous feedback, and ensuring the completion of projects.

 Take for instance, the example of employee onboarding.
 Onboarding forms a big part of an HR professionals day-to-day responsibilities.
 No more simply onboarding employees in one day.
 Onboarding is often a multi-week process with loads of processes to fulfil, forms to sign, classes to attend, and more.
-An effective performance system keeps track of all the processes, so nothing slips through the cracks.
+An effective performance system keeps track of all the processes, so nothing slips through the cracks, including spotting high performers.

-With tasks assigned and checklists made in one spot, all documents at your fingertips, and a comprehensive & intelligent understanding of employee behaviour, managers grow more confident in the workforce, get the opportunity to train their employees, and set them up for success.
+With tasks assigned and checklists made in one spot, all documents at your fingertips, and a comprehensive & intelligent understanding of employee behaviour, good managers grow more confident in the workforce, get development opportunities to train their employees, and set them up for success.

 What makes a performance management system so “effective”, as this article claims?
-Sure, the automation of manual processes is one major plus point, but there are dozens of HR software solutions out there, you need to look for the one that provides the essential elements that makes a performance management system effective in its function.
-This performance management system guide will enumerate these elements.
+Sure, the automation of manual processes is one major plus point, but there are dozens of HR software solutions out there, you need to look for the one that provides the essential elements of a performance management software that makes it effective in its function.
+This performance management guide will enumerate these elements.

 Task management is the act of managing all tasks in a given project, from planning to execution.